 Free samples and loyalty programs are actually a crucial way for brands to market their products.
 It allows consumers like you to try new products and be rewarded for purchasing them again.
 But you don’t always have to go through the companies themselves to take advantage of these free offers.

-The 12 Best Sites To Get Free Stuff By Mail
+The 10 Best Sites To Get Free Stuff By Mail (or Email)

 There are some great websites that can send you free stuff from a variety of companies, from household products to fashion to food, and everything in between.
 All you have to do is sign up, and sometimes review or rate the free products you get.

-3. Voiced Market: Right here on Voiced Market you can get your hands on freebies all year round.
-Not only does the site feature a freebies section on a wide variety of products and services, but it’ll also alert you to new available deals and freebies if you sign up for the free newsletter.
+1. Voiced Market: Right here on Voiced Market you can get your hands on freebies all year round.
+Not only does the site feature a freebies section on a wide variety of products and services (some of which might be sent to you by mail), but it’ll also alert you to new available exclusives, deals, and freebies if you sign up for the free newsletter.

-6. Ibotta: Get real cash back in-store or online on everyday purchases.
+6. Ibotta: Get real cash back in-store or online on everyday purchases at places like Walmart, Target, Instacart, Domino’s Pizza, Walgreens, and much more.
 Get a $20 welcome bonus just for using the app.

 How To Avoid “Free” Stuff Scams